rapidfuzz/RapidFuzz/README.md

 ```

 ## License
-RapidFuzz is licensed under the MIT license since we believe that everyone should be able to use it without being forced to adopt our license.
+RapidFuzz is licensed under the MIT license since I believe that everyone should be able to use it without being forced to adopt the GPL license.
 Thats why the library is based on an older version of fuzzywuzzy that was MIT licensed as well.
-A Fork of this old version of fuzzywuzzy can be found [here](https://github.com/rhasspy/fuzzywuzzy).
+This old version of fuzzywuzzy can be found [here](https://github.com/seatgeek/fuzzywuzzy/tree/4bf28161f7005f3aa9d4d931455ac55126918df7).